Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: CHIME/FRB Outrigger Predictions

 We can also take the 3D histogram that gives the prediction for the observed CHIME/FRB Catalog~1 $\dm$-$\snr$-$z$ distribution, given by Equations~\ref{eqn:mu_ij_def} and \ref{eqn:R_F_DM_z_def}, and divide by the bin widths in $z$ and $\dm$.
 Then, we can sum over the $\snr$ bins and normalize the distribution such that we obtain a prediction for the observed joint redshift and $\dm$ distribution, per $z$ and per $\dm$: $P_\mathrm{obs}(z|\dm)$.
 We show a visualization of what $P_\mathrm{obs}(z|\dm)$ predictions are allowed by the MCMC run in Figure~\ref{fig:pred_Pobsz_givenDM}.

 In the left-hand panel of Figure~\ref{fig:pred_Pobsz_givenDM}, the $P_\mathrm{obs}(z|\dm)$ result shows that, although the relation between the redshift and $\dm$ of FRBs is a reasonably tight, single-modal distribution \citep[e.g.,][]{shannon2018, macquart+2020_dmz}, for a survey sample as large as Catalog~1, there is a ``turnover'' at high $\dm$ where the true redshift of the FRB is much lower than would be expected by applying a naive $\sim$linear DM--$z$ relation \citep[first shown by][]{james+2021_zDM}.
 This can be seen the apparent excess of probability in the overlapping region of $0.5 \lesssim z \lesssim 1.0$ and $\dm \gtrsim 2000$~pc~cm$^{-3}$.
 There, the plot is saying that, for an FRB observed by CHIME/FRB~Outriggers with a measured $\dm \gtrsim 2000$~pc~cm$^{-3}$, it is \textit{more} likely for the source to have a redshift $z<1$ with a high $\dm_\mathrm{host}$ contribution than a redshift $z>2$ with a large $\dm_\mathrm{IGM}$ contribution.
 This finding is consistent with \citet{rafieiravandi2021}, who find statistical evidence for a nonzero correlation between high-$\dm$ FRBs ($\geq 785$~pc~cm$^{-3}$) and galaxies at $z \sim 0.4$, with a $\dm_\mathrm{host}$ contribution $\sim$greater than the $\dm_\mathrm{IGM}$ contribution.
 This result once again emphasizes the importance of actually obtaining redshifts for FRBs rather than relying on inferred redshift values when doing cosmological studies, especially for high-DM FRBs.
+Of course, one must keep in mind that these predictions are for an overall population, and that an individual detected FRB can certainly be a cosmologically distant source with high intrinsic luminosity.
+In fact, \citet{ryder+2022_frbz1} recently reported the discovery of FRB 20220610A, the first FRB observed at $z \gtrsim 1$.